fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 Your token will be displayed and you will be able to paste it into your terminal after which your push should have been successful!

-Here, we have essentially:
+To recap, we have here:
-- "added" all the changes
+- ➕ "added" all the changes
--  added a commit message (which helps tell other devs what you have changed) and
+- 💬 added a commit message (which helps tell other devs what you have changed) and
--  pushed the changes into your online Github repository.
+- 💾 pushed the changes into your online Github repository.

 ## 6. Time to contribute!
 Send your changes from your online repo to the original repo